HigherOrderCO/Kind/spec.md

-# Formality

-Formality is a proof language that:

-1. Is very small, in the sense it can be fully implemented in about 1000 lines of code.

-2. Efficient, in the sense it can [run in parallel with inets](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07) with no bookkeeping machinery.
+# Elementary Affine Type Theory

-This document is a draft of Formality's specification.
+EATT is the pure proof language behind [Formality](https://github.com/moonad/formality).
+This document is a draft of EATT's specification.
 Its goal is to provide all the information required to independently implement complying evaluators, compilers and type-checkers for it.
-Right now it is very early and incomplete.
-In a future, it will include pseudo-code, examples, and even a formalization of Formality within itself.
-Hopefully, though, this serves as a good starting point.

 ## Syntax

-The syntax of Formality is:
+The syntax of EATT is:

 ```javascript
 var ::=